daominah/mdpro3fork/README.md

 ### For Contributors:

-* If you want to edit in-game translations, please edit Tools/Translations/translations.csv with Excel.
-Do not edit translation.conf.
+* If you want to edit in-game translations, please visit https://docs.google.com/spreadsheets/d/1BbSTxgobDqLyHL7De6uFSqfGiK9WIH3no5fQPW2Xwls/edit?usp=sharing.

 * If you want to edit bot.conf(Windbot), please edit it on YGOMobile(https://github.com/fallenstardust/YGOMobile-cn-ko-en), this project copy these files from it.